viljarh/smg-project/Sprint_rapport.md

     Until next sprint:
     - Implement extra features to the project where we feel like can improve the prjoject.
     - Fix so the server stop when exiting greenhouse application window.
+    - Chech over the code to see if there is anything missing.